hklausing/dotfiles/README.md

 dotfiles
 ========

-dotfile is used to keep all system relevant configuration file at one location.
+dotfile is used to keep all system relevant configuration files at one location.
 The reason for this:

 * This will allow to cover the files in an easy way under